Robert Mickiewicz: Poland launched its kin-state policies in Lithuania only after democratic transitionicelds

 ICELDS: Did the Lithuanian Poles actively participate in the political life of the Lithuanian SSR?

 RM: In comparison with other major ethnic groups of Soviet Lithuania, the involvement of ethnic Poles in the key administrative positions in the Lithuanian SSR was clearly below the average.
 The Soviet authorities questioned the loyalty of the ethnic Polish element, primarily due to the fact that Poles were typically much less responsive to the Sovietization efforts.

-ICELDS: How did the experience of the decade-long experience of struggle for own rights during the Soviet era affect the political mobilization of Polish minority in independent Lithuania?
+ICELDS: How did the experience of the decade-long experience of struggle for own rights during the Soviet era affect the political mobilization of the Polish minority in independent Lithuania?

-RM: The formation of independent social life of the Polish community coincided in time with the Lithuanian national movement aimed at the restoration of independent Lithuania.
+RM: The formation of an independent social life of the Polish community coincided in time with the Lithuanian national movement aimed at the restoration of independent Lithuania.
 The existence of a network of schools with the Polish language of instruction was a significant advantage of the Polish community.
-A significant number of school teachers as well as the Pedagogical Institute in Vilnius contributed to the education of the intellectual class of the Polish community in Lithuania.
+A significant number of school teachers, as well as the Pedagogical Institute in Vilnius, contributed to the education of the intellectual class of the Polish community in Lithuania.
 The Polish community resides within rather a small territory, and many people simply know each other.
-This networking contributed to the rapid development of civil society structures of in the Vilnius area.
+This networking contributed to the rapid development of civil society structures in the Vilnius area.
 Another factor is enormous support of the Polish state and civil society, which became possible after the democratic changes in Poland.
 In many cases, the representatives of the Polish civil society had their family roots here in the Vilnius area.
 Moreover, democratic Poland was a consequent supporter of Lithuania’s independence.